-How many calories does one serving of Whole Moong Dal Soup have?
+How many calories does one cup of Whole Moong Dal Soup have?

 Is Moong Dal Soup healthy?